Seven Tips for When You Need Family Law Help

 - Think of the Children – If you are pursuing a divorce from your spouse and have children, our fourth piece of family law advice is to be careful with and mindful of how you and your soon-to-be ex conduct yourselves in front of the kids.
 Children are very impressionable and are more intuitive than you may think.
 To avoid scarring the kids or causing them to harbor resentment toward you in the future, do not undermine, degrade, insult or yell at their other parent.

 - Don’t Broadcast Your Issues on Social Media – Everyone has a social media account—multiple social media accounts.
 While it’s fine to share what’s going on in your life with your friends on social media, our sixth piece of family law advice is to abstain from posting details of your particular issue online.
 It’s becoming more and more common for lawyers to utilize social media platforms to gather evidence and proof for their clients’ cases.
 So, if you share anything pertaining to your case online, there’s a high possibility that your opponent’s lawyer will try to use it against you in court.
-Read more about this subject here.

 - Ask Questions – When looking for the right family lawyer to handle your case, we advise you to ask questions.
 Do not be afraid to ask for clarification for anything related to your case.
 Vital questions to ask include the following: “How long have you been practicing law?”
 “What is your area of law expertise?”
 “How many cases like mine have you personally handled?”
 “What would be your approach to handling my case?”
-To get an idea about other questions to ask, click here.

 - Schedule a Consultation – If you are having a family issue that is making you consider reaching out to an attorney for guidance, the family lawyers at Hayes, Berry, White & Vanzant are ready to provide the legal guidance and/or representation you deserve.
 Our last bit of family law advice is to give us a call at (940) 387-3518, or contact us here.
 We’d be more than happy to schedule a consultation with you to hear your case!